devanfarrell/Bagel-Grid/README.md

 It's intended to be mobile first.
 A column without a prefix will be treated the same no matter how big or small.
 ```
 <div class="col col--1-of-4">
-  A half column on a small screen size
+  A fourth column on a all screen sizes
 </div>
 ```